Reggae112/02806site/Final Assignment.markdown

 There is however an interesting development of 3 consecutive years of negative development from 2016-2019.
 If we compare this to the intuitive notion that numbers like this would more likely be on a steady climb, it begs the question if there might be something that we are missing.

-If we look at survey data, for example the one presented in [Survey Data](https://www.nyc.gov/html/dot/html/bicyclists/cyclinginthecity.shtml){:target="_blank"}{:rel="noopener noreferrer"} we see that this development is not present.
+If we look at survey data, for example the one presented in [Survey Data [1]](https://www.nyc.gov/html/dot/html/bicyclists/cyclinginthecity.shtml){:target="_blank"}{:rel="noopener noreferrer"} we see that this development is not present.
 This source is based on the United States Decennial Census’ American Community Survey.
 In the data from the article displayed below, we see a steady growth, which could lead us to the idea that this trend might have more to do with the way the counting data was created than with the actual development of cyclists itself.
 ![My image](/bicyling_city.PNG)

  Since counting stations are moved, infrastructure is changed (and as such the paths people chose) the bicycle counters become misrepresentative as a measure of the bicycle traffic within the city.
 If we look within the documentation for the report, we also find the description